-Due to an increase in physician offices, an increase in outpatient or ambulatory care facilities, an aging population, and a range of other factors, medical assisting is one of America's fastest-growing occupations.
-According to the U.S. Bureau of Labour Statistics (BLS), job prospects for medical assistants will increase by 19% between 2019 and 2029 alone.
+Due to an increase in physician offices, an increase in outpatient or ambulatory care facilities, an aging population, and a range of other factors, medical assisting is one of America's fastest-growing occupations, with job prospects increasing by 19% between 2019 and 2029, according to the U.S. Bureau of Labour Statistics (BLS).
 But what does a medical assistant do, and is it the right job for you?

 What is a medical assistant?

 Medical assistants are healthcare professionals with both administrative and clinical expertise.
 They work alongside physicians in medical offices, clinics, and other outpatient or ambulatory care facilities to ensure patients feel welcome and at ease, to smooth out the operation of the facility, and to assist the physicians by undertaking general clinical duties.
 As such, medical assistants are integral to Patient-Centered Medical Home (PCMH) teams.

 Medical assistant duties vary from facility to facility; however, California's Employment Development Department suggests that 55.1% of medical assistants work in physician offices, while 20.5% work in outpatient care facilities.
 The remaining 24.4% work in other health practitioner offices, general medical and surgical hospitals, employment services, and other health-related positions.
 A podiatric medical assistant, for example, works closely with podiatrists, making feet castings, exposing and developing x-rays, and assisting with surgeries.
 An optometric medical assistant works with optometrists, teaching their patients how to use and maintain contact lenses, for example.

 What do you do as a medical assistant?